smpetersgithub/AdvancedSQLPuzzles/Database Tips and Tricks/Advanced SQL Joins/09 - Semi and Anti Joins.md

 ----------------------------------------------------------------------------------------

 Be cautious with the use of the IN operator, as it can lead to unexpected behavior.
-In the SQL snippet below, you might anticipate that the inner SELECT statement would produce an error since Column_AAA doesn't exist in @Table2.
-However, this query runs without issue and updates @Table1, setting Column_AAA to 3.
+In the SQL snippet below, you might anticipate that the inner `SELECT` statement would produce an error since `Column_AAA` doesn't exist in `@Table2`.
+However, this query runs without issue and updates `@Table1`, setting `Column_AAA` to 3.
 This is because SQL Server treats it as a correlated subquery.
 To actually trigger a column reference error, you can use a table alias to explicitly refer to the column from @Table2.

 ```sql
 DECLARE @Table1 TABLE (Column_AAA INT);